Home / AREE DOC /Picolit DOCG

 Several documents report that in early 800 an expedition actually left for the United States of America.
 With the death of Count Asquini began a long, slow decline for this wine, until the Renaissance a few decades ago, largely due to the work of Perusini family who owned the Rocca Bernarda Ipplis Premariacco, in the eastern hills of Friuli.

 It was to know the "Picolit" the Countess Josephine Perusini that Luigi Veronelli in 1959 was for the first time in Friuli and wrote: "I do not think there is in Italy the most noble wine of this, it was gem genuine Friulian oenology ...; It could be the pride of our entire wine only if it were possible to stabilize the cultivation and vinification.
-Its qualities make it in Italy, which for France is the Chateau d'yque
+Its qualities make it in Italy, which for France is the Chateau d'yquem ".

 At the beginning of the last century in 1905 the couple Perusini Antonini bought the Rocca Bernarda and James began his tremendous work on the Picolit that found in the vineyards of Ipplis affected by natural disasters, and his son Gaetano completed the work started by his father.